rayrfan/Fanray/README.md

 dotnet run
 ```

-You will see the blog setup page on app initial launch.

-## Database

 Database is created for you on app initial launch.
-Running locally Fanray uses SQLite by default, and SQL Server is also supported.
-To switch to SQL Server, go to `appsettings.json` and change the Database value on line 3 from `sqlite` to `sqlserver` and update your connection string accordingly.
+Below is the default connection string, to adjust it go to `appsettings.json`

 ```
-  "AppSettings": {
-    "Version": "1.0.0",
-    "Database": "sqlite",
-    "PreferredDomain": "auto",
-    "UseHttps": false
-  },
 "ConnectionStrings": {
-    "DefaultConnection": "Server=.\\SQLEXPRESS;Database=Fanray;Trusted_Connection=True;MultipleActiveResultSets=true"
+  "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=Fanray;Trusted_Connection=True;MultipleActiveResultSets=true"
 },
 ```

+You will see the blog setup page on your first launch.

 ## Open Live Writer

-Right now the only way to post is through [Open Live Writer](http://openlivewriter.org/).
+With Fanray v1.0 to start posting, a client like [Open Live Writer](http://openlivewriter.org/) is required.
 To get started,

 - Launch the web app
 - Install and open OLW > Add blog account... > Other services > type in